josh-nowak/josh-nowak.github.io/_posts/2024-04-29-audio-transcription-whisper-apple-silicon.md

 ./main -m models/ggml-large-v3-q5_0.bin -f ~/Downloads/test/sprana.wav -otxt -of transcript
 ```

+Note that the transcript file name is given without a file extension.
+The `-otxt` flag specifies the output format, and the `-of` flag specifies the output file name.

 Another essential flag is `-l`, which specifies the language.
 The default is English, which can be changed by specifying a language code (e.g., `-l de` for German).

 See more options by running `./main --help`.